-Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L Transfer Status: CSU Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Lecture Hours: 54 Lab Hours: None Repeatable: No Grading: Letter Prerequisite: None Advisory: None Limitation on enrollmer nt: None Transfer Status: CSU Degree Applica able: AA/AS COD GE: None CSU GE: None IGETC: None RTV 006 Introductio n To Film Units: 3 By the age of 18 the av erage person has wat ched over 900 movies, but do we really know how to watch them?
+This of course explores the impact film has on us, and the techniques filmmaker rs use to make us respond.
+Drawing from the Amer rican Film Institute's " Top 100 Movies of All Time do we really know how to watch them?

-RTV-006 INTRODUCTION TO FILM Units: 3

-By the age of 18 the average person has watched over 900 movies, but do we really know how to watch them?
 This course explores the impact film has on us, and the techniques filmmakers use to make us respond.
 Drawing from the American Film Institute's "Top 100 Movies of All Time" plus others, the class goes beyond movies as entertainment, into the fascinating world of how movies use color, music, story structure, visual effects and cinematography to make us forget we're even watching a movie.